prashant774/React-Native-Fintech-App-Demo/README.md

 # Orders Screen

 In the Orders Page, There is a list of all the stocks added to the order list, users can remove a stock by clicking the delete button next to the stock.
-The Swipe to buy button, on swiping order is placed (No API hit needed, just show success state to user on swipe) On swipe complete send user a push notification with text: “Your Purchase order for {Stock Ticker} is completed” If multiple stocks in the same order, create multiple notifications.
+The Swipe to buy button, on swiping order is placed.
+On swipe complete send user a push notification with text: “Your Purchase order for {Stock Name} is completed” If multiple stocks in the same order, create multiple notifications.

 ## Contributing